tlm1234/otherplacespickles/README.md

 # otherplacespickles
-Other Places Pickles is an IGM for Lord 5.00 JS by Mortifis
+Other Places Pickles is an IGM for Lord 5.00 JS by
+The Lizard Master

 See LORD 5.00 JS Sysop.doc for installing this and other IGMs